 - Sesame seeds – use white or black sesame seeds, or a combination of the two.

-- Sesame oil – a neutral oil like peanut oil or olive oil can be used in place of sesame oil.
+- Sesame oil – or a neutral oil like peanut oil or olive oil.

-- Soy sauce – coconut aminos or tamari can be used in place of soy sauce.
+- Soy sauce – coconut aminos or tamari would be the best alternatives.

-- Honey – agave syrup, maple syrup or brown sugar can be used as substitutes for honey.
+- Honey – agave syrup, maple syrup or brown sugar can be used instead.

 - Ginger – fresh ginger is recommended but ginger powder will also work.

-- Garlic – fresh or jarred minced garlic is recommended but garlic powder can also be used.
+- Garlic – fresh or jarred minced garlic is best but you can use garlic powder in a pinch.

 Sriracha mayo dressing

-- Light mayo – sour cream and greek yogurt can be used to replace light mayo.
+- Light mayo – sour cream and greek yogurt would also taste good.